MohTaghipour/MobileFaceNet-PyTorch-Modern/README.md

 _Batch 61/3596 (1.7%)_

 etc.

-- The numbers may vary depending on your dataset, batch size, and GPU configuration.
-- The progress updates will continue for all batches in each epoch.
+# The progress updates will continue for all batches in each epoch.